Cordwainer Smith: Career

 From 1937 to 1946, Linebarger held a faculty appointment at Duke University, where he began producing highly regarded works on Far Eastern affairs.

 While retaining his professorship at Duke after the beginning of World War II, Linebarger began serving as a second lieutenant of the United States Army, where he was involved in the creation of the Office of War Information and the Operation Planning and Intelligence Board.
 He also helped to organize the army's first psychological warfare section.
 In 1943, he was sent to China to coordinate military intelligence operations.
 When he later pursued his interest in China, Linebarger became a close confidant of Chiang Kai-shek.
 By the end of the war, he had risen to the rank of major.
 In 1947, Linebarger moved to the Johns Hopkins University's School of Advanced International Studies in Washington, DC, where he served as Professor of Asiatic Studies.
 He used his experiences in the war to write the book Psychological Warfare (1948), regarded by many in the field as a classic text.

 Linebarger eventually rose to the rank of colonel in the reserves.
 He was recalled to advise the British forces during the Malayan Emergency and the U.S. Eighth Army during the Korean War.
 Though he sometimes called himself a "visitor to small wars", he refrained from becoming involved in the Vietnam War, but he did some work for the Central Intelligence Agency (CIA).
 In 1969, CIA officer Miles Copeland Jr. wrote that Linebarger was "perhaps the leading practitioner of 'black' and 'gray' propaganda in the Western world".
 According to Joseph Burkholder Smith, a former CIA operative, Linebarger conducted classes in psychological warfare for CIA agents at his home in Washington, under cover of his position at Johns Hopkins University.
 He traveled extensively and became a member of the Foreign Policy Association, and he was called upon to advise President John F. Kennedy.

+In April 2026, Linebarger was posthumously inducted as a Distinguished Member of the Psychological Operations Regiment (DMOR) by the United States Army John F. Kennedy Special Warfare Center and School, recognizing his contributions to the development of psychological warfare and the early institutional framework of U.S. Army psychological operations.